Indigenous Cultural Safety Program

 - Enhanced Ontario Core ICS Health: This version has new content to support deeper learning about Indigenous cultural safety at an organizational level.
 Additionally content has been added to support participants who may be witnessing bias, stereotyping and discrimination in their work settings and how they can respond and interrupt it.
 Due to the enhanced nature, participants will be provided 10 weeks and typically around 10 hours to complete the training.

 - Ontario Core ICS Mental Health: This course is designed for professionals working in mental health and addictions, and/or social service settings.
 Learning is self-paced over an eight-week window and typically takes between nine and 17 hours to complete.

-Health service providers can use the ICS Training Plan Template to identify their annualized training plan, and track training progress to support the LHIN reports for this obligation.
-Any questions or concerns, can be directed to: Laura Deyell, Administrative Assistant, or Krista McMullen, Performance and Evaluation Advisor, South West LHIN.
+Any questions or concerns regarding ICS training can be directed to Laura Deyell, Administrative Assistant, or Krista McMullen, Performance and Evaluation Advisor, South West LHIN.

 Organizations can register staff for the online ICS training program in accordance with their training plan at any time by emailing Laura Deyell.
 Please be advised that seats are limited.

 Indigenous Cultural Safety Training Participant Testimonial - Dr. Christopher Mackie